daemontus/websupport-ddns-docker/README.md

 WS_RECORD_ID_1=123
 WS_RECORD_NAME_1=XXX

-# You can specify up to 9 records that should be updated.
+# You can specify up to 9 records that should be updated to the current IP.
 WS_RECORD_ID_2=123
 WS_RECORD_NAME_2=XXX

 # Finally, you can enter email address that should receive notifications
 # about IP changes.
 Receiver can be anyone, but sender must be a Gmail
 # address.
-Also, don't use your account password, use  the"App passwords"
+Also, don't use your account password, use the "App passwords"
 # functionality: https://support.google.com/accounts/answer/185833?hl=en
 # If you omit these three variables, no emails will be sent.
 GMAIL_RECEIVER=XXX